bruvellu/terebratalia-wnts/wnt.md

 The modern Wnt repertoire evolved at the base of the Cnidaria--Bilateria split ({@fig:comparative}A).
 Ctenophores have four Wnt genes and two Frizzled genes [@Pang2010-ds] and the Cnidaria show an almost complete Wnt and Frizzled complement [@Kusserow2005-xd; @Niedermoser2022-ev].
-This reveals that the Wnt expansion preceded the evolution of a bilateral anteroposterior axis organization and diversification of body axis observed in bilaterians.
+This reveals that the Wnt expansion preceded the evolution of a bilateral anteroposterior axis organization and diversification of body axis observed in bilaterians [@Lee2006-gr].

 Wnt signaling is important for early axis determination.
 Most metazoans exhibit transcripts for ligands, receptors, and antagonists deposited maternally in the egg (@tbl:maternal).